 Diagonal Cut: Odin, as usual.
 However, rather than slicing the enemy in two, he imposes the kanji 斬 zan, or "cut", over the enemy and cuts that in half.

 Difficulty Spike: Basic Scores are the perfect introduction to the genre for a complete beginner.
 Expert Scores are more challenging, with a faster pace and more intricate patterns.
 Ultimate Scores are instruments of Satan that wish only to destroy you.

 Do Well, But Not Perfect: If you're trying to farm items from Boss 1 or Boss 2 of any given Dark Note (but especially a low-level one) this is in effect.
-Do too well in the Field sequence, and Boss 1 will not appear in the Battle sequence, and getting Boss 2 to appear requires doing well in the Field sequence, but poorly in the Battle sequence.
+Do too well in the Field sequence, and Boss 1 will not appear in the Battle sequence, and getting Boss 2 to appear requires doing well in the Field sequence, but poorly in the Battle sequence, or vice versa.

 Excuse Plot: Perhaps notably, this game may have the least plot of any title in the Final Fantasy series.
 Asides from a "boss fight" against Chaos triggered once you accumulate a certain amount of Rhythmia, the only bits of plot come in two scrolling blurbs in a text box.
 This is not necessarily a bad thing, given the contortions gone through to make a plot for the original Dissidia spinoff, it's sort of hard to imagine any kind of sensible plot arising from the "... and then they became super-cute and used music to solve their problems" premise inherent to the rhythm game.

 Early-Bird Cameo: Of a sort.
 Somnus from Final Fantasy XV is available as a DLC Field track in the first game, although it's credited as coming from Final Fantasy Versus XIII.